alex/rust-asn1/README.md

 [![Dependency Status][deps-rs-image]][deps-rs-link]

-This is a Rust library for parsing ASN.1 data (DER only).
+This is a Rust library for parsing and generating ASN.1 data (DER only).

 ## Installation